Trying to Conceive? Follow This 90-Day Preconception Checklist

 Another important component of the 90-Day Preconception Checklist is to ensure that you are getting all the nutrients necessary for a healthy pregnancy.
 Start by taking a prenatal vitamin that contains an appropriate amount of folic acid (we typically suggest 800mcgs-1mg, but ask your doctor or nutritionist to confirm).

-It's also vital to ensure you're getting enough vitamin D (we want to see levels greater than 32 ng/ml).
-It is easy to have this checked to ensure that your vitamin D is in a healthy range by doing a simple blood test with your doctor.
-If your levels are low, you can boost them with foods that contain vitamins and minerals such as leafy greens and dairy, and supplement with extra vitamin D prescribed by your doctor if necessary.
+It's vital to ensure you're getting enough vitamin D (we want to see levels greater than 32 ng/ml).
+It is easy to get this checked to ensure that your vitamin D is in a healthy range by doing a simple blood test with your doctor.

 Avoid Certain Foods